CumulusNetworks/docs/content/cumulus-netq-43/Whats-New/_index.md

 ## What's New in NetQ 4.3.0
 <!-- vale on -->

 This release includes several performance and infrastructure improvements that make NetQ faster and more reliable.
-We also added the following new features and improvements:
+Additional features and improvements include:

-{{<link title="SSO Authentication" text="SSO configuration">}} that lets administrators add and configure user accounts more efficiently.
+{{<link title="SSO Authentication" text="SSO configuration">}} that lets administrators add user accounts more efficiently.

 {{<link title="Flow Analysis" text="Flow analysis">}} UI enhancements, including:

 - Animation with source and destination IP address labels to clarify the flow direction.
 - Visualizations that display data from switches that lie outside the network path.
-- Updated parameter requirements when creating a flow analysis.
+- Revised parameter requirements when creating a flow analysis.

-An updated {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/knowledge-base/Support/Licensing/NetQ-Cookie-Policy/" text="cookie policy">}}.
+And an updated {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/knowledge-base/Support/Licensing/NetQ-Cookie-Policy/" text="cookie policy">}}.

 ## Upgrade Paths